 Can you conduct your own race discrimination case?

-You may note that the rest of our website is designed to help employees like you to help themselves in their legal employment cases.
+You may note that the rest of our website is designed to help employees such as you help themselves in their legal employment cases.
 We do this by providing sufficient information and other material so that you can take on your employer and win without having to worry about the costs of hiring a solicitor.

 However, our firm advice is that when it comes to race discrimination, you need to engage a suitably qualified and experienced solicitor.
 If you have a good case, you will most likely be able to negotiate some kind of ‘no win, no fee’ representation deal, and so you will be able to afford it.